imchocomint/hyprplus/README.md

 Some dependencies will be slow to update, and will not work with the latest version of Hyprland.
 You should check this page regularly for notices.

-However Hyprland itself, as well as its Qt tools never got updated.
-We'll continue to build those packages.
+~~However Hyprland itself, as well as its Qt tools never got updated.
+We'll continue to build those packages.~~

+The above line used to be wrong, but now hyprland update on Debian is stagnated so we're here.

 We will not package hyprtoolkit.
 Future releases will not have the donation pop-up and such.
 However if Hyprland malfunctions I will try my best to package it.

-Also please check this out: https://github.com/cpiber/hyprland-ppa.
-This is for Ubuntu (>=25.10).

 # hyprplus
 Project Hyprplus is bringing Hyprland packages (Hyprland and its dependencies) to Debian in the form of native .deb packages